Let’s cancel the 4th of July this year

 Celebrating America’s birthday right now—during one of the country’s absolute darkest moments—is like going to a cigar bar to commemorate an emphysema diagnosis.
 As the country reckons with its shameful past and piteous present, perhaps we should just skip this year’s Fourth of July festivities altogether.

 Independence Day has always been a fraught holiday.
 As George Carlin memorably put it, America was founded by slaveholders who wanted to be free, and the Fourth of July marks the day those oxymorons got their wish.
 Still, this day has been reliably celebrated since its first anniversary in 1777, which featured a 13-gun salute, straight on through to the Coney Island hot-dog-eating theatrics of today.
-Each year, we make a show of patriotism and pretend at unity by taking a day off from our jobs, getting together with friends, and scorching the sky with rockets’ red glare.
+Each year, we make a show of patriotism and pretend at unity by getting a day off from our jobs, hanging out with friends, and scorching the sky with rockets’ red glare.

 Woo!
 Yeah!
 It’s a Party in the U.S.A.